macro32/slot/README.md

 OK.
 So I had a week off.
 For a few days it was too hot to paint, or do much else.
 I had time to think.
 Dangerous, or what?

 For years I have dabbled with the lottery.
-Increasingly this has become an integral part of my retirement plans.
+Increasingly, this has become an integral part of my retirement plans.

 The thing is, every week the numbers drawn have an equal chance of selection.
 Probability says so, I get it.
 But wouldn't it be nice if you could have a system which tipped the odds a bit in your favour?